pdkaizer/pdk-eleventy/src/site/resume.md

 As a Lead Technologist at Booz Allen Hamilton my role varies from technical lead to UX lead or design lead, depending on the project.
 I have worked with the following clients:

 **United States Postal Service**<br />
-Senior UX/UI Designer – Prototyping re-skins and re-designs of applications within [USPS.com](https://www.usps.com).
+Senior Product Designer – Prototyping new applications and re-designs of applications within [USPS.com](https://www.usps.com).

 **Centers for Medicare & Medicaid Services**<br />
 Lead  designer and design systems engineer: designed and developed a design system for [medicaid.gov](https://www.medicaid.gov) & [insurekidsnow.gov](https://www.insurekidsnow.gov) based on the [US Web Design Standards](https://designsystem.digital.gov).